ltfmahpud/travel_insurance_project/README.md

-# Travel Insurance Claim Prediction with ML Classification Model
+# Predicting Travel Insurance Claims with Classification Models

 ## Context
 When someone plans a trip, especially abroad, they will face various risks that could occur.
 These risks include illness during the trip, ticket cancellations, or even a broken rental car.
 To protect themselves from these risks, many travelers choose to buy travel insurance.
 The insurance provides various types of coverage depending on their needs.